Explicit Semiclassical Resonances from Many Delta Functions

 \begin{lemma} Let $z(h_j)$ be a sequence of resonances with $\Re z \in U \Subset (0,\infty)$ and $\Im z = -\gamma h\log(1/h) + O(h)$ as $h_j \rightarrow 0$.
 Then there exists $h_0$ such that for all $h\in (0,h_0)$, (eq \ref{lemma det eq}) simplifies to

-\end{lemma} \begin{proof} We used the $\omega, R_j, T_j$ notation in Lemma \ref{lemma det} to simplify the determinant, and now we unwind them to see the $h$ dependence.
+where we highlight the order of magnitude. \end{lemma} \begin{proof} We used the $\omega, R_j, T_j$ notation in Lemma \ref{lemma det} to simplify the determinant, and now we unwind them to see the $h$ dependence.
 We take $\lambda$ below to be a positive term of lengths, namely $2(x_k - x_j)$ with $k>j$.
 The assumption on $\Im z$ is used to simplify $\omega$.
-A more weaker, more elegant assumption would be $\Im z \sim -\gamma h\log(1/h)$, but we require more control on the smaller terms due to the exponential.
+A weaker, more elegant assumption would be $\Im z \sim -\gamma h\log(1/h)$, but we require more control on the smaller terms due to the exponential.

 We simplify $R_j$ and $T_j$ as a geometric series by taking $h_0$ small enough and by using the assumption on $\Re z$ not too close to 0 to bound $1/z$ from above.
 The binomial expansion of $R_j^k$ then reduces since $T_j$'s are larger than $R_j$'s.